jito-labs/bam-client/legal.md

 By accessing any Services, you agree to these Terms as governing your use of the Services.
 These Terms apply to use of the Services, regardless of where or how they are accessed (including outside of or other than via the Site), and regardless of which device is used for access.

-NOTICE: PLEASE REVIEW THE TERMS CAREFULLY.
+<u>NOTICE</u>: PLEASE REVIEW THE TERMS CAREFULLY.
 BY ACCESSING, INTERACTING WITH OR USING ANY OF THE SERVICES, YOU AGREE THAT YOU ARE ABLE TO ENTER INTO A BINDING AGREEMENT AND, AS SUCH, HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE TERMS, INCLUDING THE BINDING, INDIVIDUAL ARBITRATION AGREEMENT AND CLASS ACTION WAIVER BELOW (SEE SECTION 8).
 IF YOU DO NOT AGREE TO ALL OF THE TERMS, YOU ARE NOT AUTHORIZED TO INTERACT WITH, ACCESS OR USE ANY OF THE SERVICES.

 2. **The Services & Third Party Technology**

-1. The Services
+   a. <u>The Services</u>

 The Site provides information about BAM, a network that allows for block building on the Solana blockchain network (“Solana”).
 Your use, review or access of the Site does not authorize you to become a BAM Node Operator (as defined below), but does allow you to request to participate in BAM, as a node operator.